 Marymount School, 116 East 97th Street

-Sessions focusing on one-of-a-kind topics, such as crime scene investigation, app inventor, building a lunar colony, surgical techniques, and more.
-Camps are divided between Juniors (ages 9-10) and Seniors (11-13).
+Sessions focus on one-of-a-kind topics, such as crime scene investigation, app inventor, surgical techniques, and more.
+Campers are divided between Juniors (entering grades 4-5) and Seniors (entering grades 6-8).

 Lavner Camps — Greenwich Village & Upper East Side